skg-if/ext-tmpl/structure.md

   https://w3id.org/skg-if/extension/<extension acronym>/validation/shacl/<X.Y.Z>/
   ```

 The `<extension acronym>` in the URLs above is the acronym of the extension as defined in the related SKG-IF GitHub repository assigned with the extension, without considering the prefix `ext-`.
-For instance, the current ontology for the [RA-SKG extension](https://github.com/skg-if/ext-ra-skg) is accessible at the URL [https://w3id.org/skg-if/extension/ra-skg/ontology/](https://w3id.org/skg-if/extension/ra-skg/ontology/).
+For instance, the current ontology for the this extension template is accessible at the URL [https://w3id.org/skg-if/extension/tmpl/ontology/](https://w3id.org/skg-if/extension/tmpl/ontology/).

 Instead, `<X.Y.Z>` in the URLs above identifies the version number of the particular context developed for the extension.
-For instance, the ontology having version `1.0.0` for the [RA-SKG extension](https://github.com/skg-if/ext-ra-skg) is accessible at the URL [https://w3id.org/skg-if/extension/ra-skg/ontology/1.0.0/](https://w3id.org/skg-if/extension/ra-skg/ontology/1.0.0/).
+For instance, the ontology having version `1.0.0` is accessible at the URL [https://w3id.org/skg-if/extension/tmpl/ontology/1.0.0/](https://w3id.org/skg-if/extension/tmpl/ontology/1.0.0/).

 ## The `context` folder